[Analysis] Rafah invasion — a red line for EU on Israel?

 "It's striking there's been no uncontrolled escalation [by Israelis' enemies] in the past five months", said Edmund Fitton-Brown, the UK's former ambassador to Yemen, who is now an adviser to the Counter Extremism Project, a non-profit group based in Germany and the US.

-"There is some sense in which Hamas foisted this crisis on everyone else and they have to calculate their own interests in response," he said.
+"There is some sense in which Hamas foisted this crisis on everyone else and they [Hamas' allies] have to calculate their own interests in response," he said.

 The "crisis" began when Hamas attacked Israel on 7 October, killing around 1,200 Israelis and kidnapping some 250 others.

+"There are triggers that could cause the US to step up attacks on Iranian assets, the outcome of which would be unpredictable", Fitton-Brown also said.

-The idea that a Rafah assault could lead to an Iran-US war was a "rather elaborate scenario", Fitton-Brown said.
+But the idea that a Rafah assault could lead to an Iran-US war was a "rather elaborate scenario", he said.

 "The Houthis have shown the most commitment in solidarity, but their capacity to escalate beyond their current tactics are limited," he added, referring to current Houthi attacks on merchant vessels in the Red Sea.